marcklefter/aws-nexer-starter/EXERCISES.md

 # Exercises
 Description of exercises for the _Translation Management Systems (TMS)_ sample application.

+**Make sure to read and follow the instructions for each exercise carefully!**

 ## Exercise 1: TMS API
 In this exercise, an AWS Copilot [Load Balanced Web Service](https://aws.github.io/copilot-cli/docs/concepts/services/#load-balanced-web-service) for the _TMS API_ is created and deployed.

-A basic API server exists in `modules/api` with the following endpoints:
+A basic API server exists in `modules/api` with the following endpoints defined in `modules/api/src/routes.js`:

     GET   /v1/status/:requestId
     GET   /v1/content/:requestId